rAzoR8/SPEAR/README.md

 ## Usage

-Please look at example shaders located at SPIRVShaderFactory folder.
+Please look for the example shaders located at SPIRVShaderFactory folder.

 ## License
 ```